CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

          where the top boundary is moving.
 Momentum will flux into the domain do the difference between the top boundary velocity and the interior velocity, and the prescribed viscosity.

-   _Note_: Do not use `ValueBoundaryCondition` on a wall-normal velocity component.
-   `ImpenetrableBoundaryCondition` is internally enforced for fields created inside the model constructor.

 3. `GradientBoundaryCondition` (Neumann) specifies the gradient of a field on a boundary.
    For example, if there is a known `diffusivity`, we can express `FluxBoundaryCondition(flux)` using `GradientBoundaryCondition(-flux / diffusivity)` (aka "Neumann" boundary condition).

 In addition to these primary boundary conditions, `ImpenetrableBoundaryCondition` applies to velocity components in wall-normal directions.

+!!! warn `ImpenetrableBoundaryCondition`
-Note however that impenetrability is internally enforced for model velocity components, so that `ImpenetrableBoundaryCondition` is only used for _additional_ velocity components that are not evolved by a model, such as a velocity component used for (`AdvectiveForcing`)[@ref].
+    `ImpenetrableBoundaryCondition` is internally enforced for fields created inside the model constructor.
+    As a result, `ImpenetrableBoundaryCondition` is only used for _additional_ velocity components that are not evolved by a model, such as a velocity component used for (`AdvectiveForcing`)[@ref].

 Finally, note that `Periodic` boundary conditions are internally enforced for `Periodic` directions, and `DefaultBoundaryCondition`s may exist before boundary conditions are "materialized" by a model.